[Other doc versions]

-When Stash is set up following the instructions on this page, external access to Stash uses a reverse proxy, without using SSL.
+When Stash is set up following the instructions on this page, external access to Stash is via a reverse proxy, without using SSL.
 All communication between the user's browser and Apache, and so Stash, will be unsecured, but users do not have direct access to Stash.

 The Stash distribution includes an instance of Tomcat 7, the configuration of which is determined by the contents of the

-server.xml file will only be effective upon starting or re-starting Stash.
+server.xml file will be effective upon starting or re-starting Stash.

 You may find it helpful to refer to the Apache Tomcat 7.0 Proxy Support HowTo page.